FalxeAxiomKSC/Trees/docs/user_guide.md

    http://localhost:5000
    ```

-### Creating a Site
+### Creating a Site with Map Selection

 1. From the home page, click on "Create Site"
-2. Fill in the site details:
+2. Use the map interface to:
+   - Search for a specific location using the search box
-   - **Basic Information**: Name your site
+   - Navigate to your desired location
-   - **Location**: The default coordinates are set for Fayetteville, AR (72704)
+   - Click the polygon drawing tool in the top-left toolbar
-   - **Dimensions**: Specify the width and length of your site in feet
+   - Click on the map to place points defining your site boundary
+   - Complete the polygon by clicking on the first point
+   - The system will automatically calculate the area

+3. After drawing your site boundary, the system will:
+   - Automatically retrieve environmental data for that location
-   - **Soil Characteristics**: Select soil type and pH
+   - Display soil information (soil type and pH)
+   - Show climate information (hardiness zone, precipitation, temperature)
-   - **Sun Exposure**: Estimate the square footage of different sun exposure types
+   - Visualize sun exposure distribution
-   - **Water Conditions**: Estimate the square footage of different water conditions
+   - Display water conditions distribution
-   - **Additional Information**: Specify hardiness zone and any special conditions

-3. Click "Create Site" to save your site information
-4. View the generated site conditions visualization

-### Generating a Design
+4. Click "Use This Data" to automatically populate the form fields
+5. Complete any remaining fields and click "Create Site"

+### Interactive Plant Placement

-1. After creating a site, click "Generate Design"
+1. After creating a site, click "Design Landscape"
-2. The system will analyze your site conditions and select appropriate native plants
-3. View the generated design visualization and statistics
-4. Review the plant selections recommended for your site
+2. Use the plant palette on the left to select plants:
+   - Drag plants from the palette onto the canvas
+   - Plants will be placed at the drop location
+   - Other plants will shift to maintain appropriate spacing

+3. Manage plants on the canvas:
+   - Click and drag to move plants
+   - Double-click a plant to toggle its "fixed" status (fixed plants won't be removed)
+   - Fixed plants display a pin icon
+   - Plants with environmental compatibility issues show warning indicators

+4. Use companion plant recommendations:
+   - View recommended companion plants based on your existing selections
+   - Click "Add All" to add all recommended plants
+   - New plants are placed near compatible existing plants

+5. Handle environmental errors:
+   - Warning indicators appear on incompatible plants
+   - Error messages explain the incompatibility
+   - Click "Fix Location" to automatically move plants to better locations

 ### Managing Plants